Daniel-Mietchen/events/SciDataCon-2018.md

 - Citizen science and open science
 - WikiCite
+- Scholia
+- Wikidata as a FAIR data platform
 - Making ethics data FAIR
 - machine-actionable policies
 - a data management plan for a disease outbreak